rac021/certMe/README.md

 - **Arguments** :
  ```
 -domain           =  your_domain ( if not provided, it will be automatically processed )
--challenge      =  Where the challenge will be generated ( must be reacheable from the web on port 80 )
-                   EX : /war/www/html
--outCertificate =  Where certificates will be generated ( include name of the certificate in the path ).
+-out              =  Where certificates will be generated ( include name of the certificate in the path ).
--password       =  password of the PKCS12 File.
--phrase         =  password of the JKS File
-                   ( optional, if not provided, it will be the same as the -password ).
+-password_pkcs12  =  password of the PKCS12 File ( if not provided, it will be generated using UUID     )
--password       =  password of the PKCS12 File.
--phrase         =  password of the JKS File
+-pawword_jks      =  password of the JKS File
-                   ( optional, if not provided, it will be the same as the -password ).
+                     ( optional, if not provided, it will be the same as the -password_pkcs12 ).
 -staging          =  Generate DEV / PROD Certificates ( By default : DEV ).
                      Nb : Only 50 PROD certificates are generated / Week
 -jks              =  Import PKS12 into JKS  ( Java KeyStore ), ( Boolean.
 Disabled by default ).
--alias          = alias of the cert in the keystore
+-alias            = alias of the Jks Cert in the keystore

-** Requirements  : openssl installed + server reacheable from the web on the port 80
+** Requirements  : openssl installed.

 Ex Command       : java -jar certMe.jar                    \
-                          -outCertificate /opt/    \
+                        -out letsEncrypt_Cert/             \
-                          -challenge /var/www/html \
+                        -password_pkcs12 myPkcs12Password  \
-                          -password crackeme       \
+                        -password_jks    myJksPassword     \
                         -staging  PROD                     \
-                          -alias jaxy              \
+                        -alias myAppAlias                  \
+                        -port 80                           \
+                        -domain myDomain                   \
-                          -jks  -alias jaxy
+                        -jks
 ```

 **Upcoming Features :**